Snaacky/thewiki/docs/tutorials/mpv.md

 ### Dither

-Dither is an intentionally applied form of noise used to randomize quantization error, preventing large-scale patterns such as color banding in images. mpv applies dither to match the content bit-depth to your monitor's bit-depth but it may fail to detect the correct bit-depth of your monitor automatically in which case the wrong bit-depth will end up **adding** banding during playback.
+Dither is an intentionally applied noise filter that aims to help eliminate various visual artifacts, such as color banding during playback.

+By default, mpv uses dithering to match the content bit depth to your display's bit depth. *However, in some instances, it may fail to detect the correct bit depth of your display automatically, causing the wrong bit depth to be used and adding banding during playback.*

-To avoid introducing banding during playback, explicitly set your monitor's bit-depth in `mpv.conf`:
+To avoid introducing banding during playback, we recommend explicitly defining your display's bit depth.
+Most modern displays use the 8-bit color depth, however you can manually check this:

+- For Windows, this can be found in **Settings** -> **Display** -> **Advanced display settings** -> **Display information** -> **Bit depth**

+Then, set your display's bit depth in your `mpv.conf`:

 :::code source="/static/tutorials/mpv/portable_config/mpv.conf" range="8" language="properties":::

 ### Subtitle Restyling